IBM-Cloud/docs/admin/index.md

 ### Setting preapproved maintenance windows
 {: #preapprovedmaintenance}

-Before you start scheduling and approving updates, you must set your preapproved maintenance windows.
-Non-disruptive updates are scheduled during the preapproved window times.
+Non-disruptive maintenance updates are scheduled to run during preapproved windows of time.
+By default, two weekly available update windows are created for your system.
+These windows are typically set to recur every Saturday and Sunday night.
+You can change the default settings in one of the following ways:
+ * Edit the default update windows by choosing a different day or a different start time, or both
+ * Create an update window and then delete the default update window

+To save your changes, you must still meet the required minimum of time each week.

-You are required to set a minimum of 12 available hours each week, across a minimum of two days during the week.
-To ensure that the windows provide enough time for an update to be applied, each window must be a minimum of four hours in duration.
-For example, you can set 6-hour windows on each of two separate days, or you can set 4-hour windows on each of three separate days, for a total of 12 hours across the days.
+You are required to set a minimum of 12 available hours in a week for a minimum of two days during each week.
+For example, you can set six-hour windows across two separate days, or you can set four-hour windows across three separate days.
+To ensure that the windows provide enough time for an update to be applied, each window must be a minimum of 4 hours in duration.

 **Note**: Only users with the Superuser permission (`ops.admin`) can schedule and approve maintenance updates.